CUCentralAdvancement/github-docs/docs/dna/kanban.md

   Sometimes issues may be closed without completing all the checklist items as the checklist is supposed to be modified as work progresses.
 You probably won't get all the AC right when project work is exploratory, and most hard requirements aren't known yet.
+- **Next Issue** - This section gets you thinking about the next step in the process once the current task is completed.
+If you can't think of a next step, then maybe the issue isn't ready to be worked on yet.
 - **CI Checks** - Once the issue moves onto the stage where a pull request is made, several CI checks should run and pass.
 If they don't pass more work is needed to complete the issue even if the AC checklist is completed.